MaLoefUDS/Graph_to_LaTeX/README.md

 Now you can just paste your LaTeX code in.
 The result should look as follows:

 ![graph in latex](https://github.com/MaLoefUDS/Graph_to_LaTeX/blob/main/demo/Screenshot3.png "graph in latex")

+## Clarifications

+The code base is constantly maintained so make sure to pull changed from time to time to get the best possible experience.
+If you found some unknown bugs make sure to report them to [Maximilian Löffler](mailto:s8maloef@stud.uni-saarland.de?subject=[GitHub] Source Han Sans).

+Thank you for using GtL!